Have you wondered how you might get more involved with Lynnhaven River restoration? Oyster Gardening

 How do I get started?

-1. To get started, you will need a place to keep your oysters.
+1. To get started, you will need a location where you will keep your oysters.
 That may be at your own dock if you are lucky enough to live on the water or you may ask a friend, neighbor or a marina if you can tie your float to their dock.
-If you can not participate in oyster gardening yourself, but would like to offer your dock to someone else, please let Kris McKinnon know.
+If you can not participate in oyster gardening yourself, but would like to offer your dock to someone else, please let us know.

-2. Once you have a location secured, you should request an information packet about oyster gardening for restoration by contacting Chesapeake Bay Foundation’s Hampton Roads office or calling 757-622-1964.
+2. Once you have a location secured, you should request an information packet about oyster gardening for restoration by contacting CBF's office or calling 757-622-1964.
 This packet includes general information about the Citizen Oyster Gardening program, the need for oyster restoration, the materials required, and a required State Registration Form.
-(If you are a teacher, contact Helen about Oyster Gardening workshops and opportunities for teachers, or call 757-962-5398.)
+(If you are a teacher, contact Laurie Sorabella about Oyster Gardening workshops and opportunities for teachers, or call LRNow at 757-962-5398.)

-3. Attend one of LRNow's Taylor Float Workshops to build your own Taylor Float or order an assembled Taylor Float through the LRNow office (757-962-5398 or Taylor Floats). $75 to participate in the workshop or $100 to purchase an assembled Taylor Float.
-Registration for the workshop is required.
+3. Build your own Taylor Float or oyster flotation device, or order an assembled Taylor Float through the LRNow office (757-962-5398 or Taylor Floats). $110 to purchase a Taylor Float from LRNow.

 4. Register & attend a CBF New Citizen Oyster Gardener Workshop to learn about oyster gardening and pick up your new seed oysters.
-Sign up early because space is limited; register at www.cbf.org/virginiaoysters.
+Register at www.cbf.org/virginiaoysters.
 There is a suggested donation to CBF of $30 per 1,000 oysters.
+2014 workshops will be in July and September.

-If you have been raising oysters all year, you don't have long before it is time to return them to the sanctuary reefs and get a new batch of seed oysters.
-Please plan to attend the 2012 Oyster Round-Up at First Landing State Park 64th Street Boat Ramp on September 8 between 9 a.m. and 11 a.m.
+If you have been raising oysters all year, you will return them to the sanctuary reefs and get a new batch of seed oysters next year.
+Please plan to attend one of the 2014 Oyster Round-Ups in July or September.
 All those planning to attend a round-up should RSVP

 to the Chesapeake Bay Foundation.